Mjz86/c_colon/mcc.md

  also the fastdyncaller qualifier really helps reduce the register usage.

- all the arguments and their data flow in registers also helps significantly
+ all the arguments and their data flow in registers also helps significantly. also , i doubt that even asm experts can track register allocation across all programs , its too much mental overhead for humans.